SolardiaX/CyInstaller/README.rst

 Configuration
 -------------

-A yaml configration may looks like:
+A yaml configuration may looks like:

 .. code-block:: yaml